MicrosoftDocs/windows365/Windows365/enterprise/create-provisioning-policy.md

 - Windows 365 Frontline in shared mode

   - If you remove users from your Microsoft Entra user group, the user loses access to the Cloud PC.
-  - If you remove the Microsoft Entra user group from the assignment, the Cloud PCs are automatically deprovisioned.
+  - If you remove the Microsoft Entra user group from the assignment, the Cloud PCs are automatically deprovisioned without moving into grace period.

 ## Create a provisioning policy